Grenish/smit-feedback/README.md

 # smit-feedback
-An anonymous feedback system specially the students of SMIT (Sikkim Manipal Institute of Technology)
+An anonymous feedback system specially for the students at SMIT (Sikkim Manipal Institute of Technology)